Nan sheng nü sheng xiang qian chong

 Nan sheng nü sheng xiang qian chong (Pinyin, In Chinese: "男生女生向前冲", directly in English "Race Forward, Boys and Girls!") is a Chinese game show which is based on one of Endemol USA's best-selling game shows, Wipeout.
-Unlike the US version, this program has several changes to the original settings.
+This program has several changes to the original US settings.
 The latest season is finished on October 24, 2013.

 Basic facts

 This show was premiered on July 1, 2010.
 Every summer the show is produced in Hefei, Anhui Province.

 In the episodes there are usually 6 hosts, but sometimes 7 (especially in the Knockouts since Season 2).
 The hosts are selected from all channels of Anhui Television.
 There are 2 tracks with eight single obstacles (in Season 1, the number of obstacles was 6) in them, one is for male contestants, and the other one is for females.
 There are always 2 obstacles for all the players.

 Current obstacles

 In the current episodes, the obstacles are listed as follows: